dan-collins-dev/highest-of-the-hi/README.md

 # Highest of the HI
 Highest of the HI is a fictional service that allows developers of arcade-style games to sign up and have their games' hi-scores displayed to the public.
 The back-end is an API built specifically for this project.

+## Code:YOU Feature Requirements
+1. Create a node.js web server using a modern framework such as Express.js
+2. Persist data to an external API and make the stored data accessible in your app
+3. Use arrays, objects, sets or maps to store and retrieve information that is displayed in your app.

 ## Technologies Used
 | Tool       |  version  |
 |------------|-----------|